5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 1. - Implement INNER JOIN to merge `orders` table with the `restaurants` table based on `r_id` field.
-   - Group the results by `r_name` field and calculte the average of `restaurant_rating` field based on restaurant group.
+   - Group the results by `r_name` field and calculate the average of `restaurant_rating` field based on restaurant group.
 Round the value to 2 decimal places.
 Order the outcome by `"Average Restaurant Rating"` in descending order.
 2. - Implement INNER JOIN to merge `orders` table with the `delivery_partners` table based on `partner_id` field.
-   - Group the results by `partner_name` field and calculte the average of `delivery_rating` field based on partner group.
+   - Group the results by `partner_name` field and calculate the average of `delivery_rating` field based on partner group.
 Round the value to 2 decimal places.
 Order the outcome by `"Average Delivery Rating"` in descending order.

 **Queries:**
 ```sql